ishana-s/Predator_Recovery_Supplemental/README.md

 Long: Longitude of the recovery site

-Region: State/ province/ region where the reintroduction took place
+Region: State/ province/ region where the recovery took place

 Absence: The number of years in which the predator was locally extirpated